 Many areas implement economic development incentives to promote growth.
 Governments use these tactics to attract new companies, retain existing companies, and create new jobs.
 Identifying location incentives can be beneficial when aligned with company goals.

-There are a myriad of ways to structure your business entity, including: C Corporation, S Corporation, Partnership, Limited Liability Company (LLC), Branch and Sole Proprietorship.
-Our team will analyze your company’s situation, advise you on the advantages and disadvantages of each option and provide a structure analysis.
+There are many ways to structure your business entity, including: C Corporation, S Corporation, Partnership, Limited Liability Company (LLC), Branch and Sole Proprietorship, which can create confusion for owners.
+We will analyze your situation and advise you on the advantages and disadvantages of each option.